 - Fruits and veggies

 What do breast milk and formula have in common?
 A sweet taste!
 Now ask yourself, what tastes more sugary: a spoonful of blueberries or strained peas?
-One school of thought says that starting Baby’s solid experience with fruits will offer her a familiar sweetness that vegetables will generally lack.
+One school of thought says that starting Baby’s solid experience with fruits will offer them a familiar sweetness that vegetables will generally lack.
 On the other hand, though, starting with fruit could make the transition to vegetables later more difficult, so many choose to start with vegetables.
-According to the American Academy of Pediatrics, the order in which you introduce Baby to fruits and vegetables doesn’t make a difference – she is going to prefer sweets no matter what, and it’s always going to be important for her to get her veggies in, anyway.
+According to the American Academy of Pediatrics, the order in which you introduce Baby to fruits and vegetables doesn’t make a difference – they are going to prefer sweets no matter what, and it’s always going to be important for them to get their veggies in, anyway.

 - Add some spice

 Once Baby is eating fruits and vegetables without much fuss, feel free to make mealtime more exciting by branching out from bland foods and adding more exciting entrees to their meal rotation.
 A mild infusion of herbs, spices (low on the heat index and not too much salt), garlic, or onions can expand a growing baby’s interest in new solids.
 And very soon you can actually have Baby eating what you’re eating for meals, just mashed or cut up into baby-friendly size.
 And what could be sweeter than sharing a meal with your little one?